 When the victim of domestic violence, dating violence, sexual assault, or stalking has lived in the unit for less than one year, the PHA will provide several options for continued assistance.

 The PHA will first try to transfer the participant to another PBV unit in the same development or transfer to a different development where the PHA has PBV units.
 The PHA will expedite the administrative processes in this case in an effort to conduct the transfer as quickly as possible.
+If assistance is transferred to another development, the PHA will give priority to the participant on the other development's waiting list.

-If no units are available for an internal transfer or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to either tenant-based rental assistance (HCV) or assistance in the PHA's public housing program.
+If no units are available for an internal transfer to a PBV development or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to either tenant-based rental assistance (HCV) or assistance in the PHA's public housing program.
 Such a decision will be made by the PHA based on the availability of tenant-based vouchers and/or vacancies in public housing units.
 Such families must be selected from the waiting list for the applicable program.
 The PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and stalking in both its HCV and public housing programs in order to expedite this process.
 See Section 4-III.C. of this administrative plan.